putitsimply/christian-bible-explained/1-john.md

 ### 5) How it ends

 1 John finishes by saying the letter was written so believers can **know** they have “eternal life” (life with God that lasts).
-It also gives a final practical warning: **stay away from idols**, meaning anything that replaces God as the most important thing in your life.
+It also gives a final practical warning to stay away from idols, meaning anything that replaces God as the most important thing.

 ## Big ideas

-* Belief and behaviour are linked: what you say you believe should match how you live.
+* Belief and behaviour are linked: what people say they believe should match how they live.
 * Love is treated as the clearest sign of real faith.
 * The letter aims to give confidence while warning against misleading teaching.